William Piddington

 William Richman Piddington (1815 – 25 November 1887) was an Australian bookseller and politician.
 He was a member of the New South Wales Legislative Assembly between 1856 and 1877 and a member of the New South Wales Legislative Council from 1879 until his death.
 He served two brief terms as the Colonial Treasurer of New South Wales in 1872 and 1877.

 Early life

 Piddington was born in the parish of Newington St Mary, Surrey, England on 8 March 1813, to parents Bythima (née Richman) and William Weston Piddington.
 Being from a family of booksellers, William Richman Piddington was initially apprenticed to a bookshop in Bond Street, London.
-He emigrated to Sydney in 1838 and after farming for a short time on the Hunter River established a stationary and book shop at 332 George St, Sydney (replaced in 1906 by the Eastway Brothers' Building).
+He emigrated to Sydney in 1838 and after farming for a short time on the Hunter River established a stationery and book shop at 332 George St, Sydney (replaced in 1906 by the Eastway Brothers' Building).
 Philosophically a radical, he became politically active during the 1840s and 1850s and opposed the conservative constitution proposed by William Wentworth.
 He was a member of the committee of the Anti-Transportation League and an alderman of the Sydney Municipal Council in 1851.